metalama/Metalama.Documentation/content/conceptual/aspects/advising/introducing-types.md

 ## Adding implemented interfaces

-To add interface implementations to an introduce type, use the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method as mentioned in <xref:implementing-interfaces>.
+To add interface implementations to an introduced type, use the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method as mentioned in <xref:implementing-interfaces>.

 ### Final example: the Builder pattern